)

 Age of policyholder

 Older travelers typically pay more for travel insurance due to an increased likelihood that they’ll file a claim for medical care or cancel a trip due to medical conditions.
 Insurance companies try to minimize claims, and age is one factor that companies consider since it might indicate certain health conditions.
-Younger travelers tend to pay less, but that might not always be true since age is only one of many factors that insurers review.
+Younger travelers tend to pay less, but that might not always be true since age is only one of many factors that insurers consider.

 How to find cheap travel insurance